fossasia/eventyay-talk-downstream/README.md

 * If you don't want to use docker volumes, create directories for the persistent data and make them read-writeable for the userid 999 and the groupid 999.
 Change ``pretalx-redis, pretalx-db and pretalx-data`` to the corresponding directories you've chosen.
-* Configure a reverse-proxy to handle TLS.
+* Configure a reverse-proxy for better security and to handle TLS.
 Pretalx listens on port 80 in the ``pretalxdocker`` network.
 I recommend to go with traefik for its ease of setup, docker integration and [LetsEncrypt support](https://docs.traefik.io/user-guide/docker-and-lets-encrypt/).
 An example to copy into the normal compose file is located at ``reverse-proxy-examples/docker-compose``.
 You can also find a few words on an nginx configuration at ``reverse-proxy-examples/nginx``